 “We’re more than just an information line.
 We truly care about the people we serve and that’s the key to our success,” said Adolfo Diaz, NPF’s Director of Patient Services who manages the Helpline.
 “Whether you have yet to receive a diagnosis, are recently diagnosed with Parkinson’s, or caring for a family member with the disease, we are here to help you understand your condition, your care, and the latest research on how patients can live their best lives with Parkinson’s.
 We spend as much as 45 minutes on calls with those who have been recently diagnosed – more than three times the average – because we can really make a difference.”

 NPF’s Helpline Specialists help callers locate resources in their area, as well as send a customized informational packet after the call.
-The NPF packets arm people with Parkinson’s and their families with helpful information on preparing for an appointment with their general practitioner or movement disorder specialist.
+The NPF packets arm people with Parkinson’s and their families with helpful information on preparing for an appointment with their general practitioner or A neurologist with extra training (usually a one- or two-year fellowship) in Parkinson’s and other movement disorders..
 People with Parkinson’s disease, their care partners and families are invited to call to receive emotional support and referrals to health professionals and community resources.
 A wide variety of helpful NPF publications and the Aware in Care kit are also available for order through the Helpline.

 “Helpline callers help educate us, as well.
 The first news of a Parkinson’s medication shortage came to us through the Helpline, and we were able to find the information we needed to help people with Parkinson’s get the medicine they needed.
 We also have learned about the impact of the Medicare therapy caps, challenges with newly-approved medications, and other issues that have made NPF a better champion for the needs of the Parkinson’s community,” said Peter Schmidt, PhD, NPF’s Senior Vice President and Chief Mission Officer.